Jeremy Taylor

 It's tough to be a teenage boy—all those raging hormones and nobody to help you with that.

 But a 14-year-old in Germany figured out a way to scratch that particular itch: He decided to hit the local brothel (which are legal over there).
 The only problem?
 He didn't have enough cash to get the kind of action he was looking for.
-So he snatched about $3,000 worth of his mother's jewelry and pawned it for $380, enough to cover two trips to the house of ill repute for him and a friend.
+So he snatched about $3,000 worth of his mother's jewelry and pawned it

 In a recent Yahoo News and Esquire poll of 1,002 adults, Barack Obama was pitted against Ronald Reagan and Mitt Romney got a hypothetical matchup with Bill Clinton.
 In both cases, the ex-president defeated the current presidential candidate by a healthy margin.